demianbrecht/sanction/README.rst

 sanction is a lightweight, dead simple client implementation of the OAuth2 protocol.
 The major goals of the library are:

+- Be small

+  - Variations on OAuth2 client implementation range from a few hundred LOC to thousands.
+In a Pythonic world, there's absolutely no need for this when simply dealing with the client side of the spec.
+Currently, sanction sits at a whopping 65 LOC.

 - Support multiple providers

   - Most providers have varying levels of diversion from the official